James Brydges, 1st Duke of Chandos

 James Brydges, 1st Duke of Chandos, (6 January 1673 – 9 August 1744) was a British landowner and politician who represented Hereford in the English and British House of Commons from 1698 until 1714, when he succeeded to his father's peerage as Baron Chandos and started sitting in the House of Lords.
 He was subsequently created Earl of Carnarvon, and then Duke of Chandos in 1719.

 Early life

-James Brydges, 1st Duke of Chandos (1673–1744), portrait by John Vanderbank, painted in 1722 and showing the newly constructed great basin at Cannons in the background.
+1722 portrait of Chandos by John Vanderbank showing the newly constructed great basin at Cannons in the background.

 Brydges was born on the 6 January 1673 at Dewsall, Herefordshire, the fourth, but eldest surviving son of James Brydges, 8th Baron Chandos and his wife Elizabeth Barnard, daughter of Sir Henry Barnard, merchant of St Dunstan-in-the-East, London, and of Bridgnorth, Shropshire.
 He was educated at Westminster School in 1686, and at New College, Oxford, from 1690 to 1692.
 He was at the Wolfenbüttel academy from 1692 to 1694 and in 1694 he was elected to the Royal Society.